petlove/falcon/README.md

                        'Authorization' => ENV['CLOUDFLARE_API_TOKEN']
                      }

-      ## If you add the option in the initilializer you can do it:
+      ## If you add the option in the initializer you can do it:
       ## falcon_options :cloudflare

       ## If you want to customize the option saved you can do it: